- Window Cleaning

 A large majority of an employee's time is spent working independently.
 Sometimes it is beneficial to have two or more employees work together on a job that day.
 You will be expected to work together equally in order to get the work done.

 We also require employees to be cross-trained in the area of sales.
 On those rare occasions that there are not enough jobs for every cleaner to have a full day, employees will be expected to do cold-call bidding at commercial locations to fill in the day.
 Don't worry, you will be fully trained and compensted for this.
 This will ensure that you will always have work to do even if a last-minute schedule change affects the jobs to be cleaned that day.
 People who want to work will like this aspect of our company.
 We want people who want to work.

 At Bren-Mark Window Cleaning we are willing to invest our time and effort into training you, without any prior experience, to be a window cleaner.
-The learning process is on-going but it will conservatively take 90 days to be fully trained on all aspects of the trade.
+The learning process is on-going but it will conservatively take 90 days to be fully trained on certain aspects of the trade that allow you to work independently.
 At that point, most window cleaners are averaging $10-$16+ per hour.
-It goes up from there.
-In return for our investment all we ask is that you not take what you've learned and use it against us during, or after, your employment in any way for a minimal period of time.
+The pay rate will go up from there.
+In return for our investment in you, we ask that you not take what you've learned and use it against us during, or after, your employment in any way for a minimal period of time.
 Fair enough?
 We think so.
 We will ask you to sign a document outlining this concept upon hiring.
 Not willing to sign it?
 Sorry.
 We can't hire you.

 How We Pay You

 At your current job, do you do more work than your co-workers but get paid the same?

 Do you have a history of high performance only to feel taken advantage of?

 Are you the one holding it all together while the rest of the help slacks off?

 Do you wish you could be paid based on the quality and amount of work you did rather than the hours it took?